chriscyh2000/Computer-Network-FinalProject/README.md

 ### The Function of this BULLETIN BOARD
 - Allow multiple users comment on the board
-- Users can register / login / logout on this website
+- Users can register / login / log out on this website

 ## Other features
 - Used `poll` to perform multiplexing